Master of Science in Biomedical Sciences

 Physician Assistant Program

-Larkin University PA Program Miami Florida
+Larkin University PA Program Miami, Florida

-Medical School
+Medical School in United States

-Orlando College of Osteopathic Medicine Orlando Florida
+Orlando College of Osteopathic Medicine Orlando, Florida

 Medical Schools located in Caribbean